Crypto is Apex Legends' answer to aggressive players

 Crypto fans will love the new map

-As I described in my other story, Apex season 3’s new map, World’s Edge, is full of long-distance sightlines, meaning you’ll be able to see enemies coming from a distance so long as you’re observant.
-As you can imagine, Crypto’s high-flying drone helps out immensely here, especially in finale situations, allowing you and your squadmates properly position yourself for an ambush or retaliation.
+As I described in my other story, Season 3’s new map, World’s Edge, is full of long-distance sightlines, meaning you’ll be able to see enemies coming from far away as long as you’re looking.
+As you can imagine, Crypto’s high-flying drone helps out immensely here, especially in finale situations, allowing you and your squadmates to properly position yourself for an ambush or retaliation.
 If you know you’ve got a chokepoint, all the better, as you can quickly cross the distance as the drone and set him up nearby the choke to alert you of anyone laying in wait.

 The drone synergizes well with other abilities

-I love playing as Bangalore, and there’s nothing more satisfying than landing a perfect smokescreen.
-Her ability is just one of many that ought to pair well with Crypto’s drone’s tagging ability.
+I love playing as Bangalore—there’s nothing more satisfying than landing a perfect smokescreen.
+Her ability is just one of many that ought to pair well with Crypto’s drone’s tagging.
 Find yourself in a firefight and need an easy way out?
 Throw some smoke down between the two parties, zip your drone out, and watch them panic as you emerge from the mist to eliminate them with prescient precision.

 Though I think Wattson will feel left behind in the new map’s wider areas, Crypto’s drone and her electric fences could pair very easily during later stages of a match.
 There’s plenty of urban areas where one long fence could force an enemy team to take the long way around, and if you need to hunker down and wait things out, the drone could alert you of anyone entering from one particular direction, prompting characters like Wattson and Caustic to lay their traps more efficiently.